Skip to content

 Rhode Island Tax Rates, Collections, and Burdens

 How does Rhode Island’s tax code compare?
-Rhode Island has a graduated individual income tax, with rates ranging from 3.75 percent to 5.99 percent.
-Rhode Island also has a flat 7.00 percent corporate income tax rate.
-Rhode Island has a 7.00 percent state sales tax rate and does not levy local sales taxes.
-Rhode Island’s tax system ranks 42nd overall on our 2023 State Business Tax Climate Index.
+Rhode Island has a graduated state individual income tax, with rates ranging from 3.75 percent to 5.99 percent.
+Rhode Island has a 7.0 percent corporate income tax rate.
+Rhode Island also has a 7.00 percent state sales tax rate.
+Rhode Island has a 1.23 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and Rhode Island is no exception.
 The first step towards understanding Rhode Island’s tax code is knowing the basics.
 How does Rhode Island collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles